faulker/wallabag_api/README.md

 Wallabag API
 ===

-Gives [Wallabag](https://www.wallabag.org/ "Wallabag") a basic API for accessing the stored links/data and adding new links.
+Gives [Wallabag](https://www.wallabag.org/ "Wallabag") a basic API for accessing the stored links and for adding new links.

 ***